rancher/docs/content/rancher/v2.x/en/k8s-in-rancher/_index.md

 Load Balancers can only handle one IP address per service, which means if you run multiple services in your cluster, you must have a load balancer for each service.
 Running multiples load balancers can be expensive.
 You can get around this issue by using an ingress.

-Ingress is a set or rules that act as a load balancer.
+Ingress is a set of rules that act as a load balancer.
 Ingress works in conjunction with one or more ingress controllers to dynamically route service requests.
 When the ingress receives a request, the ingress controller(s) in your cluster program the load balancer to direct the request to the correct service based on service subdomains or path rules that you've configured.

 For more information, see [Ingress]({{<baseurl>}}/rancher/v2.x/en/k8s-in-rancher/load-balancers-and-ingress/ingress).